Download the whitepaper version of this document by clicking here.

 OutSystems continually tracks all of the dependencies to the underlying database.
 If something changes, your SQL code is automatically refactored, or you’re warned if it is no longer compatible with the changes.
 This extensibility feature accelerates the change process, as well as makes the application itself resilient to change.

 Many pre-built connectors and utilities that can be used, as is, or modified as needed, can be found on the OutSystems Forge, including connectors for on-premises databases that aren’t natively supported by OutSystems, such as MongoDB.
 Big data repositories, including CouchDB and Hadoop, can be integrated using their REST APIs.
 For other database types, developers can create a connector in Integration Studio using standard code with ODBC/JDBC drivers.

-OutSystems provides native support for SAP integration, one of the most widely used SoR platforms.
-Developers can use Service Studio to create mobile and web applications by leveraging data and processes from any SAP instance by using SAP OData services from the SAP Business Hub, Service Catalog, or RFC calls (BAPI or ZBAPI).
-Regardless of the chosen technology (RFC or SAP OData), even developers with limited or no knowledge of SAP Integration can easily integrate both SAP ECC and SAP S/4HANA.
+OutSystems provides native support to consume SAP functions to create mobile and web applications by leveraging data and processes from any SAP instance by using RFC calls (BAPI or ZBAPI).
+Even developers with limited or no knowledge of SAP Integration can easily integrate both SAP ECC and SAP S/4HANA.